progit/progit2/CONTRIBUTING.md

 ## Translations

-If you want to help translate Pro Git into your language, please read carefull the [dedicated page](TRANSLATING.md).
+If you would like to contribute to translating Pro Git into your language, take a look at [TRANSLATING.md](TRANSLATING.md).